 Slater et al. v.
 Harold W. Clarke et al., United States District Court, Washington, and United States Court of Appeals for the Ninth Circuit (interlocutory appeal).
-Plaintiffs in this civil suit seek damages and injunctive and declaratory relief from a number of Massachusetts defendants, including current or former employees of the Department of Correction, the Commonwealth Fusion Center, the Executive Office of Public Safety and Security, and the Worcester County District Attorney's Office, in connection with the murders of Beverly and Brian Mauck, in Washington State, by Daniel Tavares, a former Massachusetts inmate.
+Plaintiffs in this civil suit seek damages and injunctive and declaratory relief from a number of Massachusetts defendants, including current or former employees of the Department of Correction, the Commonwealth Fusion Center, the Executive Office of Public Safety and Security (EOPSS), and the Worcester County District Attorney's Office, in connection with the murders of Beverly and Brian Mauck, in Washington State, by Daniel Tavares, a former Massachusetts inmate.
 Plaintiffs allege that Massachusetts officials improperly and prematurely released Tavares from Massachusetts custody and that, after Tavares fled to Washington State, Massachusetts officials failed to extradite Tavares, knowing that he posed a danger to Washington residents.

 Plaintiffs voluntarily dismissed the suit against the former Commissioner of the Department of Correction, Harold W. Clarke.
 The remaining defendants moved to dismiss the complaint on the grounds of lack of personal jurisdiction, absolute prosecutorial immunity, qualified immunity, and failure to state a claim upon which relief may be granted.
 The court dismissed the case against William Lochrie, an employee of the Department of Correction Office of Investigative Services, for lack of personal jurisdiction.
 The District Court denied the motions to dismiss of the remaining defendants with respect to personal jurisdiction and absolute immunity.
 On interlocutory appeal, the Ninth Circuit Court of Appeals on November 19, 2012, reversed the District Court's ruling as to absolute immunity, holding that defendants are entitled to absolute immunity to the extent they participated in the decision whether to extradite Tavares.
-The case has been remanded to the District Court for further proceedings.
-The District Court has yet to rule on the remaining issues raised in defendants' motions to dismiss.
+Following the Ninth Circuit's ruling, the District Court dismissed the case against Lieutenant Richard Range of the Commonwealth Fusion Center, and plaintiffs voluntarily dismissed the suit against Assistant District Attorney Erin Donnelly.
+The District Court has yet to rule on the remaining issues raised in the motion to dismiss filed by the remaining defendant, former EOPSS Secretary Kevin Burke.